 The student may make a written appeal to determine if special circumstances warrant adjustment to policy.
 The appeal form is available in the office of the Director of Educational Services or the Director of Instructional Services.
 Adult students are encouraged to keep documentation from unexcused absences in the event the attendance policy is exceeded and an appeal must be filed.
-The appeal will be reviewed by a committee comprised of (but not limited to) the Director of Educational Services, Director of Instructional Services, a Student Services Advisor, and the instructor(s).
+The appeal will be reviewed by a committee comprised of (but not limited to) the Director of Educational Services, Director of Instructional Services, a Student Services Advisor, and the Instructor(s).

 If the appeal is approved, the student is granted an Attendance Probation Contract.
 This Contract allows the student to continue attending while on probation and to remove the Administrative "F" for the 9-week period, contingent upon adherence to the terms of the Attendance Probation Contract.
 Only one appeal may be filed per school year.
-If the 21-22 STUDENT HANDBOOK-1stEd-Draft-07122021.docx appeal is denied, the student may be suspended for the remainder of the school year, or one semester, whichever is greater.
+If the appeal is denied, the student may be suspended for the remainder of the school year, or one semester, whichever is greater.